FAQ's

 Where can I eat?

 There are a wide range of food/drink stands located around the site, including the Cholmondeley Tea Room serving fresh Coffee and Cakes all day, the Pageant Pub is located just inside the Trade Area and offers a variety of refreshments including wholesome and hearty food which can be washed down with a pint of real ale, and also the Paddock Bar located within the Paddock.
-For more elegant surroundings this year you will have the option to pre-book your table at the 'Avenue Restaurant' where you can rest, relax and revive.
 Please click here for full details on our Pageant food & drink options

 How can I entertain my clients at the Cholmondeley Pageant of Power?